gvcgo/gvc/Readme.md

 Therefore, If you are planning to get a new PC for development, probably the only thing you need to download is GVC!

-### Note that: All download urls are customed for visit acceleration in China by default.
-However, you can also custom your own download urls in gvc's config file according to your convenience.
-The config file is likely to be ${Your home dir}/.gvc/backup/gvc-config.json.
-Once you hava found the config file, you will know how to modify it.
+### Note that:

+All download urls are customed for speeding-up in China by default.
+However, you can also custom your own download urls in gvc's config file at your convenience.
+The config file is likely to be ${Your-home-dir}/.gvc/backup/gvc-config.json.
+Once you have found the file, you will know how to modify it.

+Of course, you can also use "g config show" to show the config file path after the installation of gvc.

 ### Features
 <table>